Siqi-maker/MicrowaveChannelSimulator_NYU-Wireless-Communications-Course-Project/README.md

+> ⚠️ **Note:** Due to GitHub's limited PDF preview support, the `Report.pdf` may not render in-browser.
+Please download the file and open it locally to view the full report.

 # MicrowaveChannelSimulator_NYU-Wireless-Communications-Course-Project
 This is Siqi Bai and Bingsheng Hua's course project for Wireless Communications by professor Sundeep Rangan.
-You can check the details in report.pdf.
+You can check the details in Report.pdf.
 This repository presents a physics-based simulation framework for modeling indoor wireless propagation in the 1–10 GHz frequency range.
 Built in MATLAB, the project combines electromagnetic modeling and system-level analysis through a series of modular steps:

 - **Multilayer wall reflection modeling** via transfer-matrix theory